 That means that you should first talk to your doctor, and then consider the following:

-- Exercise Exercise in general is extremely important both for anxiety and for muscle stiffness.
-Exercise is known to be almost as powerful a cure for anxiety as many anxiety medications, because it creates and releases many of the same hormones that are known to improve your mood.
+- Exercise Exercise, in general, is essential both for anxiety and for muscle stiffness.
+Exercise is known to be almost as powerful a cure for anxiety as many anxiety medications because it creates and releases many of the same hormones that are known to improve your mood.
 It also keeps your muscles loose and healthy.
-You can also consider yoga, which is a form of both exercise and stretching, and may have a positive effect on your future muscle discomfort.
+You can also consider yoga, which is a form of both exercise and stretching and may have a positive effect on your future muscle discomfort.

 - Massage Massage is also considered a way to combat both muscle stiffness and anxiety together.
 Massage is known to decrease anxiety, although it's not clear why - most likely because it is a comforting way to decrease some of the symptoms.
 Massage is also an effective way to work out muscle stiffness.
 That makes massage a valuable choice for those whose muscles have been stressed because of your anxiety.